 What is your first Yorkshire memory?

-What do you think it is that gives Yorkshire its unique identity?
+What is it about Yorkshire that gives it its unique identity?

 Who is the Yorkshire person you admire the most?

-If a stranger came to Yorkshire and had to visit one place only, where would it be?
+If a stranger came to Yorkshire and you had time to take that person to one place only, where would it be?

 I think it would have to be to Grassington.
 I’d say this village is what Yorkshire’s all about and Grassington is why we love Yorkshire.
 Just look at the views and I’d tell them this is why we are so lucky to live here.

 What is your idea of a perfect day or perfect weekend out in Yorkshire?

 I’d go over to the coast with my family.
 We’d stay in the family cottage in Burniston.
 We’d have a couple of days on the beach with the kids, enjoy the sunshine and fresh air and make sure we had fish and chips and some ice cream.
 Is there anything nicer than that?